 Other benefits include:

-- Greater investment flexibility than British pensions
+- Greater flexibility for investing money than British pensions

 - Transparency over fees and charges